 We can say it still another way: the Son is infinite God, the Father is infinite God.
 The Son has emanated from the Father.
-If we “isolate” the Father, considering Him alone, we will discover He is all there is of the Godhead, and is the Son as well.
-If we do the same with the Son, we will find that He is all there is of the Godhead, and is the Father.
+If we consider the Father alone, we will discover he is all there is of the Godhead, and is the Son as well.
+If we do the same with the Son, we will find that he is all there is of the Godhead, and is the Father.
 The same is true of the Holy Spirit, also.

-It may tend to make our heads spin, but we have to realize that the Unity, the Duality and the Trinity are equally true, and that to ascribe either unity, duality or trinity) to God exclusive of the other is to be mistaken.
+It may tend to make our heads spin, but we have to realize that the unity and the duality (or trinity) are equally true, and that to ascribe either unity or duality (or trinity) to God exclusive of the other is to be mistaken.
 When we really know the Son, we know the Son is the Father, and when we really know the Father, we know the Father is the Son.
-When we really know the Holy Spirit we know She is the Father, the Son, and Herself!
+When we really know the Holy Spirit we know she is the Father, the Son, and herself!
 To reject one is to reject the other(s), to accept one is to accept the other(s).
 For they are truly ONE.

 Back to Satchidananda

 Satchidananda also indicates the triune nature of God (Reality).
-Sat refers to God the Father, the Transcendent Absolute.
-Chit refers to God the Son, Who is conscious of both the Father and the Holy Spirit as well as all “things” within Them, including the individual spirits such as you and I. Ananda refers to the Holy Spirit, the Mother, the vibrating Power of God, the whole range of relative existence within Whose womb are contained those souls that are evolving unto the status of sons of God.
-Both the coming into and the departing from Her realm are “births” given the souls by their true Mother, the Holy Spirit.
+Sat refers to God the Father, the transcendent absolute.
+Chit refers to God the Son, who is conscious of both the Father and the Holy Spirit as well as all “things” within them, including the individual souls such as you and me.
+Ananda refers to the Holy Spirit, the Mother, the vibrating power of God, the whole range of relative existence within whose womb are contained those souls that are evolving unto the status of sons of God.
+Both the coming into and the departing from her realm are births given the souls by their true Mother, the Holy Spirit.

 The Individual Souls (Jivas)

-You and I are the third Eternal Verity.
-We are gods, exact images of the God, also consisting of three aspects that are a miniature trinity.
-We, too, consist of consciousness and energy, and our consciousness is divided into “father” and “son.”
+You and I are part of the Second Eternal.
+We are gods, exact images of the God, also consisting of three aspects that are a miniature Trinity.
+We, too, consist of consciousness and energy, and our consciousness is also divided into father and son.
 That is, we are resting in the awareness of our own purely spiritual being and at the same time we are aware of our own tejas-radiance that is an extension of our own self as vibratory energy (shakti).
 Just as God is clothed in the evolving universe of many levels–physical, astral, and causal–so we are clothed in the various energy levels that are usually called “bodies.”

 As human beings we presently have five bodies (koshas): the annamaya, pranamaya, manomaya, jnanamaya, and anandamaya koshas.
 The annamaya body is the physical body formed of atomic matter.
 The pranamaya body consists of neurological and biomagnetic energies and is the seat of the emotions.
 The manomaya body is the energy field that is the sensory or percepting mind.
 The jnanamaya body is the even subtler energy field that is the intellect (sometimes called the buddhi).
-The physical brain is the instrument of both the manomaya and jnanamaya bodies.
 The anandamaya body is the primal energy that manifests as the will.
 All of these have many more aspects than outlined here, and they all consist of many layers within themselves, very much like an onion.
-All are composed of our personal shakti field and are pervaded by our objective consciousness that is “the son” as distinguished from our subjective consciousness that is “the father.”
+All are composed of our personal energy field and are pervaded by our objective consciousness that is the Son as distinguished from our subjective consciousness that is the Father.

-It should be understood that God is conscious of Creation, and we are conscious of our bodies and the creation with which they come into contact, because Creation and our bodies are actually themselves consciousness–extensions of God and of us.
+It should be understood that God is conscious of creation, and we are conscious of our bodies and the creation with which they come into contact, because creation and our bodies are actually themselves consciousness–extensions of God and us.
 Although often appearing (acting) as inert and unconscious, the energy of which all things consist is intelligent consciousness.
-This is essential for our understanding of the “who” and the “what” of ourselves as well as our reactions to all things.
+This is essential for our understanding of the who and the what of ourselves as well as our reactions to all things.

 The souls and their energies exist eternally in God.
-Originally we were in the Bosom of the Father (John 1:18), within the very heart or depths of the Infinite Consciousness that is God.
-But, since we are image-reflections of that God Whose very nature is action through the evolving Creation, we, too, seek to evolve beyond our innate finite scope of consciousness in order to develop the capacity to experience infinite consciousness, the very Consciousness of God.
-We cannot become God, but through the evolution of our various bodies we can develop the ability to share in the limitless being and consciousness that is “native” to God.
-We can come to see with the eye of God, to hear with the ear of God, to think with the mind of God, and to know with the Consciousness of God.
+Originally we were in the Bosom of the Father (John 1:18), within the very heart or depths of the infinite consciousness that is God.
+But, since we are image-reflections of that God whose very nature is action through the evolving creation, we, too, seek to evolve beyond our innate finite scope of consciousness in order to develop the capacity to experience infinite consciousness, the very consciousness of God.
+We cannot become God, but through the evolution of our various bodies we can develop the ability to share in the limitless being and consciousness that is the essential being of God.
+We can come to see with the eye of God, to hear with the ear of God, to think with the mind of God, and to know with the consciousness of God.

-To accomplish this the individual soul comes out from the heart of God and enters into the Mulaprakriti, the dynamic life of the Holy Spirit.
-In this way it begins, through a series of rebirths, a seemingly infinite chain of manifestation-embodiments, evolving through increasingly complex forms to expand its innate capacity for experience, until it reaches the point where it can consciously re-enter the realm of God and participate fully in the Divine Omnipresence, Omniscience, and Omnipotence.
+To accomplish this the individual soul comes out from the heart of God and enters into the creation, the dynamic life of the Holy Spirit.
+In this way it begins, through a series of rebirths, a seemingly infinite chain of manifestation-embodiments, evolving through increasingly complex forms to expand its innate capacity for experience, until it reaches the point where it can consciously re-enter the realm of God and participate fully in the divine omnipresence, omniscience, and omnipotence.
 The soul thus becomes totally godlike, but in no way does it become God.
 It becomes one with God, but it does not become the same as God.
 A soul that has attained this state is rightly called a son of God.
-And if such a one returns to earth to help others to attain the same status he is an avatara, an “incarnation” of God who can say with the Lord Jesus: “To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne” (Revelation 3:21).
+And if such a one returns to earth to help others to attain the same status he is an avatara who can say with the Lord Jesus: “To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne” (Revelation 3:21).

 The Soul and Its Destiny

-It is the teaching of esoteric Christianity that the existence of the individual spirit is rooted in God, the infinite Spirit, that God is Himself the root of the individual spirit’s existence.
+It is the teaching of Saint Thomas Christianity that the existence of the individual spirit is rooted in God, the infinite Spirit, that God is himself the root of the individual spirit’s existence.
 Yet a distinction exists.
-God encompasses all individual spirits, but none encompass Him.
+God encompasses all individual spirits, but none encompass him.
 God and the individual spirit are not two, but one.
 Yet there is a distinction between them.
-Despite the modern insistence that Zen is atheistic, the great Master Tung-Shan, founder of the Soto school of Zen Buddhism, wrote:
+The great Master Tung-Shan, founder of the Soto school of Zen Buddhism, wrote: